 Benefits of automating your construction change order process

 Project changes are common and nearly inevitable.
 By standardizing your process and workflows for managing issues, and communicating change orders to your staff, you can save money and time.

-Project tracking software can help streamline this process in many ways, including:
+Construction management software can help streamline this process in many ways, including: